pyrsia/pyrsia/docs/rfc/readme.md

 ### Reviewing a Proposal

 Periodically, the team will attempt to review the active proposals.
-We try to dicuss proposals at the bi-weekly team ["Architecture"](https://pyrsia.io/events/) meeting, we schedual additional meetings as need.
+We try to dicuss proposals at the bi-weekly team ["Architecture"](https://pyrsia.io/events/) meeting, we schedule additional meetings as need.
 Actions are recorded in the meeting minutes.
-Every accepted feature should have a core team champion, who will represent the feature and its progress.

 ### Proposal resolution